leahball/web-sprint-challenge-advanced-web-applications/README.md

 1. Explain what a token is used for.

+answer: tokens are issued by the server, are strings of cryptic text and stored client-side using local storage.
+The server can read the token to make decisions about data transfer based opn client permissions.

 2. What steps can you take in your web apps to keep your data secure?

+answer: to create a login endpoint with username password, and once the credentials are known a unique token is created at the header of every request to allow access to protected info.
+We can also build protected routes that require that header/token.

 3. Describe how web servers work.

+answer: main purpose is to serve web pages it retrieves from your project code to users upon request.

 4. Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+answer: PUT is the U or Update, delete is the D.